 All across the Alps, glaciers are slumping into lakes and pools of their own meltwater.
 A typical example is the little glacier at the top of the Geren Pass, a windy gap in the ridgeline above Switzerland’s Bedretto Valley.
-After forming at its foot at the beginning of this century, a crescent-shaped lake has been expanding ever since, eating steadily into its parent glacier.
+A crescent-shaped lake formed at its foot at the start of this century, and has been expanding ever since, eating steadily into the remaining ice-field.

-Events then took a different turn.
-As winter comes early at 2,670 metres, the lake had already frozen over by late November 2020.
-Unfortunately, nobody was watching around the 26th of that month when, probably within a few minutes, huge blocks of the former glacier erupted upwards, smashing their way through the surface ice or rafting it high into the air.
+In November 2020, however, something different happened here.
+As winter comes early at 2,670 metres, the lake had already frozen over by the 26th of the month.
+Unfortunately, nobody was watching on or around that day when, probably within a few minutes, huge blocks of the former glacier erupted upwards, smashing their way through the surface ice or rafting it high into the air.

 The lake on the Geren Pass in September 2020.
 Image by courtesy of Alpine Light & Structure |

-What had happened here?
-Within a few weeks, Giovanni Kappenberger had skied his way up to the pass to find out.
+What had happened?
+Within a few weeks, a curious researcher, Giovanni Kappenberger, had skied his way up to the pass to find out.
 Few could be better qualified to do so.
 As Kappenberger’s family and given names suggest, his life has spanned the very same Italian and German-speaking regions that the Geren Pass links together.
 He was born in Italian-speaking Lugano in 1948, but studied natural sciences at Zurich’s Federal Institute of Technology (ETH).
 While working as a meteorologist for the next few decades, he also kept up his interests in glaciology by helping to monitor the mass balance of the Basodino glacier, Ticino’s largest expanse of ice.

 The lake after the "evento catastrofico" of November 2020.
 Image from Giovanni Kappenberger: Die Eisberge am Gerenpass |